-Kitchen remodelling is a great way to add value to your home and one of the first things buyers will look for when you’re ready to sell.
-Working on a kitchen can be an expensive undertaking, however, so you want to be sure you’re integrating features that will give you the best return on your investment.
+Kitchen remodeling is a great way to add value to your home and one of the first things buyers will look for when you’re ready to sell.
+Working on a kitchen can be an expensive undertaking, so you want to be sure you’re integrating features that will give you the best return on your investment.

 Many older kitchen designs tried to maximize cupboard and counter space by creating a series of “work areas”.
 That may have increased efficiency but did nothing to promote clean lines and unbroken surfaces.
 Think about how regrouping appliances and replacing cupboards with open shelving could create a more inviting and barrier-free space.

 For many years, kitchen cabinets were either white or stained in tones of mahogany, cherry or pine.
 Bold colors may be risky when it comes to resale, but soft grays and muted pastels add a universally pleasing warmth to almost any kitchen.

 We’ve all seen enough dusky-rose and mint-green kitchen tiles to know that accent colors come and go.
 Neutral-toned backsplashes that are laid in a herringbone, diamond or similar pattern will add depth without the need for a solid color that may quickly go out of style.

 Wet bars went out of fashion in the 1970s, but most people spent the next thirty years or so wondering where to put their stem ware.
 If you move appliances and find yourself with an opening where the fridge or stove used to be, consider turning it into a compact bar where you can keep your glasses, wine bottles and cocktail shaker.

 Countertops need to withstand a lot of abuse and are the first components to show wear and tear in an older kitchen.
 Unless you’re selling immediately, choose resilient granite countertops that won’t lose their good looks over time.
 Add a section of stainless steel if you’re a gourmet chef – or aspire to be one.